mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 I think the advent of mechanized mathematics, with the increased energy in automatic proofs, especially in lean, is a huge opportunity for new forms of collaboration.
 Like many have been showing so far.
 I also tried to argue that the human factor in these developments is unavoidable and central, as figuring out what is interesting and what is meaningful is a very social and human activity.
 I really hope I am right, and I am more and more convinced that I am not alone in thinking this way.

-In [mathematics in the age of AI](https://arxiv.org/abs/2603.03684), but also in the previous essay, Avigad seems to head in the same direction.
-Perhaps with more emphasis in embracing AI, which is not necessarily what I am rooting for here.
-But I think a shared collective dialogue, like the one that has been growing recently, will be the way to decide where we want to head collectively.
+In [mathematics in the age of AI](https://arxiv.org/abs/2603.03684), Avigad seems to head in a similar direction, perhaps with more enthusiasm for embracing AI than I have here.
+I think such tension is itself part of the conversation that would be worth having.
+And a shared collective dialogue, like the one that has been growing recently, is exactly how I think we should figure out where we want to head collectively.

 Mathematics is a language, a tool, and an art.
 In all cases, it is a way of seeing the world (real or of ideas), of making sense of its patterns, and of finding beauty in its structure.
 And while we may need to adapt how we do mathematics to a changing world, this won't change why we do it.
 Am I scared about change?
 Maybe.
 But I am way more curious to see how and energetic to try and steer it in a positive direction.